Iruka-Wolf/iruka-wolf.github.io/index.md

 # About Me

 I'm an Ivy Tech student studying Computer Science with a passion for video games and music!
-I make original compositions, video game music covers, and Zelda mods.
+I make original compositions and video game music covers.
 80's and 2000's Rock is my main inspiration for music, so expect a plethora of power chords and even more powerful drums!

 [![Ko-fi](images/kofi_button_blue.png)](https://ko-fi.com/irukawolf)